Topsideboss2/aws-serverless-low-inventory-alerts-project/README.md

 I just want to appreciate AWS for having a simple and comprehensive documentation that one can follow through and learn.

 For those who would like to try out.
 I created a script that has all the commands I used.
-Just substitute the variables (i.e "<dynamodb-table-name>") with the respective names.
+Just substitute the variables (i.e "dynamodb-table-name") with the respective names.

 Blog post coming soon!